SANERPaperTools/JDExtractor/readme.md

 # JDExtractor

 This repository hosts JDExtractor, a tool designed for automatically extracting defect-related methods and null propagation paths from Java programs.

 JDExtractor automatically extract null propagation paths from sources to sink.
-Sources are the methods that introduce the defect, while sink is the defect method where an exception is triggered.
+Sources are the methods that introduce the defect, while sink is the method where an exception is triggered.

 JDExtractor relies on WALA which currently supports the analysis of programs compiled with up to Java 8.
 JDExtractor requires Java Runtime Environment version 11.
+Please download open-jdk 8 and place it in the "/usr/lib/jvm/java-8-openjdk-amd64".

 Contributions to this repository are highly encouraged and welcomed!

 ## Table of Contents